brainstormforce/wp-spectra/readme.txt

 * Improvement: Countdown - Added the Countdown block to the list of Core Blocks.
 * Fix: Forms - Issue on submit failure in FSE theme.
 * Fix: Image Gallery - Resolved an issue wherein the carousel images would initially appear big on load.
+* Fix: Info Box -  Prefix margin not getting applied on frontend.
 * Fix: Tabs - Set tabs title default color to inherit to prevent it from taking link color from theme.
 * Fix: Container - Resolved an issue where the video/image background styling were not working as expected on the front-end.
 * Fix: Modal - Resolved an issue with the close button in Astra's custom layout action hook `before_add_to_card_form`.